TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/README.md

 ## Usage

 1. Create a new **.NET Core** class library.
-    - If necessary, edit the csproj file to update the **TargetFramework** to 3.1.
+    - If necessary, edit the csproj file to update the **TargetFramework** to 3.1 or 5.0

     > **Note**: Using the EF Core toolchain with a _.NET Standard_ class library is currently not supported.
 Instead, you can add a .NET Standard class library to the same solution as the .NET Core library, then add existing items and select **Add As Link** to include entity classes.